Jaseci-Labs/vlm-research/README.md

-# Jac Vision VLM Experiment Framework
+# VLM Research Experiment Framework

 A modular, future-proof experiment framework for research and development on **Visual Language Models (VLMs)**.
 Built with **Hydra**, **Weights & Biases**, and extensible YAML-based configurations — ideal for conducting prompting experiments, fine-tuning comparisons, training image impact studies, and more.